Texte plus gros Texte plus petit

 • In FRANCE, a Cursillo weekend was held in Perpignan in 1961 at the request of the bishop himself, but this Cursillo had no tomorrow.
 In 1993, Cursillo resurfaced but this time in Paris in a Vietnamese community.
 It was the beginning of a Cursillo Movement with annual cursillo weekend being given in vietnamese.
 In 2001, cursillistas from Spain introduced Cursillo in favor of Hispanics in Paris.
 Two years later, In 2003, with the help of the Francophone Cursillo Movement of Canada and Vietnamese Cursillistas in Paris, they put forth a Cursillo in French for the French-born.
 More...

 • In BELGIUM, there was a Cursillo in the English language for Flemish Belgian in 1964, but nothing was heard from this country until 1982, when father Bruno Lacroix, from Quebec, relighted the torch of the Cursillo Movement, at Liege.
 Since then, about 40 cursillo weekends have been given in French.
+But, in 2011, the Secretariat of Belgium has suspended operations due to lack of candidates.
 More...

 • The Cursillo Movement was introduced in GERMANY in 1961 by cursillistas coming from Vienna, Austria.
 It is active in 27 dioceses, including 4 in the East.
 It has 22 Schools of Leaders which have become their priority.
 Germany has been the seat of the World Organization of the Cursillo Movement from 1998 to 2001.